UiPath/uipathcli/README.md

 - **OAuth Login**: Login to UiPath using your browser and SSO of choice.
 This is the preferred flow when you are using the CLI interactively.
 No need to manage any credentials.

+- **Personal Access Token**: Generate a PAT and configure the CLI to use the access token.

 ### Client Credentials

 In order to use client credentials, you need to set up an [External Application (Confidential)](https://docs.uipath.com/automation-cloud/docs/managing-external-applications) and generate an [application secret](https://docs.uipath.com/automation-suite/docs/managing-external-applications#generating-a-new-app-secret):